tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/HOL step-by-step - Implementing Windows Virtual Desktop in the enterprise.md

 Monitor the notification bell in the upper-right corner and wait for the deployment to complete.
 Once complete, move on to task 2.

-### Task 2: Enabling diagnostic logging for WVD
+### Task 2: Enabling diagnostic logging for AVD

-Like many other Azure services, WVD uses Azure Monitor for monitoring and alerts.
+Like many other Azure services, AVD uses Azure Monitor for monitoring and alerts.
 In order to enable diagnostic data collection, you need to enable it for each ARM object that you want to monitor (e.g., Host pools, Application groups, and Workspaces).
 Once enabled, it can take a few hours for the data to appear in your workspace.

-Each WVD ARM object has different diagnostic data categories available.
+Each AVD ARM object has different diagnostic data categories available.
 For example, host pool objects will have a different set of options then Workspaces.
 Refer to the following table for a summary of each data category and their associated objects.

   |              |            |     |
 |----------|:-------------:|:-------------:|